jno3/jno3.github.io/writeups/bulldog-1.md

 Meaning that i must authenticate (probably happens in the /admin/ directory found by gobuster) in order to access this page.

-When viewing the /dev/ page source, I find the following commented out:
+When viewing the /dev/ page source, I find the following information commented out:

 ```html
 <!--Need these password hashes for testing.
 Django's default is too complex-->